 Hello from Ducklings class!

 Nursery begins with self-registration, a question of the day to answer and book choosing on the carpet in preparation for our initial focus time.
 Children choose their learning via continuous provision indoors and outdoors and have the opportunity to access fruit from the fruit stall.
-We enjoy milk time in our key worker groups, encouraging conversation to develop speech and language skills.
+We enjoy milk time, encouraging conversation to develop speech and language skills.
 Nursery finishes with a short input, special time and our goodbye song.

 Our learning is based upon themes and topics arising from books based upon times of year and children’s interests.
 The children enjoy learning a rhyme or song with music and actions linking to our book and themes.
 We will develop this in order to learn the skills to retell our chosen story books.